 The Reverse Stock Split is intended to be treated as a recapitalization for U.S. federal income tax purposes.
 Therefore, no gain or loss should be recognized by U.S. holders in the Reverse Stock Split.
-Accordingly, following the Reverse Stock Split, the aggregate tax basis in the shares of common stock received pursuant to the Reverse Stock Split should be equal to the aggregate tax basis in the shares of common stock surrendered, and the holding period for the shares of common stock received should include the holding period for the shares of common stock surrendered.
+Accordingly, following the Reverse Stock Split, the aggregate tax basis in the shares of Common Stock received pursuant to the Reverse Stock Split should be equal to the aggregate tax basis in the shares of Common Stock surrendered, and the holding period for the shares of Common Stock surrendered.